Skip to content

 • tearDown - optional list of tear down scripts that gets executed on shutdown.

-• healthChecks - optional list of health check scripts for checking the service health.
+• healthChecks - optional list of health check modules for checking the service health.

 • SERVICE_TYPE - configuration of the specific service (differs per type).